 - Notification.
 CAT will promptly notify you in the event of any known unauthorized access to, or use of, your data.

 Your Personal Choices

 Receiving communications: if you subscribe to any optional promotional communications, you will be able to unsubscribe from them through your member profile or through the emails we send you.

-Canadian citizens, except under circumstances defined by law, are entitled to access their own personally identifiable information collected by CAT by writing to: Center for the Art of Translation, 582 Market St., Suite 700, San Francisco, CA 94104.
+Users are entitled to access their own personally identifiable information collected by CAT by writing to: Center for the Art of Translation, 582 Market St., Suite 700, San Francisco, CA 94104.
 We may ask you to pay an administrative fee for accessing or copying your information, but will inform you of the anticipated charges and confirm that you want us to proceed before processing your request.
 If you believe that the personally identifiable information about you that we have collected is incomplete or inaccurate, we will correct the information upon verification of the omission or error and of the identity of the person requesting the change.
 If you wish additional information about our personal identifiable management, to access, correct or have us investigate any matters in relation to your personally identifiable information, please contact us at the address provided above.